-When you register, we will send a box full of free supplies and materials for you to use during the workshop and beyond to explore each topic.
+When you register, we will send a box full of free supplies and materials for you to use during the webinar and beyond to explore each topic.

 You'll see our upcoming webinars posted in this section.
 When you see sections posted you may register for one or all of them!
 You can request access to view past webinars below.